 A qualification in computer science and blockchain technologies has the following opportunities:

 Companies need blockchain developers to create and implement a blockchain.
-They are also seeking blockchain engineers who can adapt the technology to meet a companies’ needs.
+They also seek blockchain engineers who can adapt the technology to meet a company’s needs.

 Next, companies need blockchain information security analysts who develop and monitor the security of the blockchain network.
-Security is vital for blockchains, so there is a demand for a developer who can ensure the security of the network.
+Security is vital for blockchains, so there is a demand for a developer who can ensure the network’s security.

-Accordingly, there are also blockchain quality engineers who test and report on the integrity and operation of a blockchain before it is put in use.
+Accordingly, blockchain quality engineers also test and report on the integrity and operation of a blockchain before it is put into use.
 There are standards in blockchain development, so companies need qualified engineers to help uphold them.

 Finally, there are blockchain project managers.
-They manage the entire blockchain project and should have a general and specialized knowledge about blockchain technology.
+They manage the entire blockchain project and should have a general and specialised knowledge of blockchain technology.

-There are many related positions available for those looking for a career in the blockchain industry.
-They range from design, marketing, and law.
+Many related positions are available for those looking for a career in the blockchain industry.
+They range from design, marketing and law.

 Blockchain development requires a knowledge of computer science and programming.
-An aspiring developer needs to understand the blockchain process, understand Hyper Ledger, smart contracts, and popular blockchains like Bitcoin and Ethereum.
+An aspiring developer must understand the blockchain process, Hyper Ledger, smart contracts, and popular blockchains like Bitcoin and Ethereum.

 They could become either a Core or Software Blockchain Developer.
 One requires creating the foundation of the blockchain, the other the front-end and back-end.